Aorsy/hyperblog/README.md

 # hyperblog
-A incredible blog for the Git and GitHub course
+An incredible blog for the Git and GitHub course